jmtb55/ukernels-and-clean-architecture-angular/README.md

+This project is live at: https://jmtb55.github.io/ukernels-and-clean-architecture-angular/ !
+Be sure to visit if you want

 This project was generated with Angular CLI version 8.3.23.
 Architected, Documented And Developed by Jesus Miguel Tenias Belmonte While working as Front-End developer @ Experis Peru (staffing consultant) / DXC (Software Factory Client)